-Caroline is a barrister specialising in business crime and regulatory enforcement, with a particular focus on criminal fraud.
+Caroline is a barrister specialising in financial crime investigations and anti-money laundering regulatory matters.

-Since joining BCL in 2010, her notable cases have included advising an individual implicated in the ongoing cross-border investigations concerning the alleged manipulation of LIBOR, as well as assisting in the defence of an individual charged with conspiracy to cheat HMRC in relation to a film investment scheme, the first prosecution of its kind to be brought by HMRC.
+Caroline has a breadth of experience; notably since joining BCL in 2010 she has advised an individual implicated in a lengthy cross-border investigation concerning the alleged manipulation of LIBOR and has also assisted in defending two individuals charged with conspiracy to cheat HMRC in relation to a multi-million pound film investment scheme fraud – the first prosecution of its kind to be brought.

 - International Comparative Law Guide: Money Laundering Issues in Corporate Investigations: Navigating the Maze